OpenMS/pyopenms-docs/docs/source/glossary.rst

     nightly snapshot
         Untested installers and containers are known as the nightly snapshot.

-    proteomics
-        Proteomics is the large-scale study of proteins.

     MascotAdapter
         Used to identifies peptides in MS2 spectra.
 Read more about MascotAdapter in the `OpenMS API reference documentation <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MascotAdapter.html>`__.